cgtinker/BlendArMocap/README.md

 **Start Transfer**<br>
 Transfers detection results from the selected collection to the rigify rig.<br>
 Once the transfer has taken place, new recordings will be applied instantly to the rig.<br>
+So there is no need to transfer twice.<br>

 ## License
     This program is free software: you can redistribute it and/or modify